Restrictive Covenants relating to freehold land

-If a landowner A sells part of their land to someone else B, the deed ("conveyance" or "transfer") giving B ownership of the land may contain a covenant that B will not do certain things on that land.
+When landowner A sells part of their land to someone else B, the deed ("conveyance" or "transfer") giving B ownership of the land may contain a covenant that B will not do certain things on that land.
 For example A may wish to protect their privacy by means of a covenant that B will not erect buildings over a certain size within a certain distance of the boundary, or there may be restrictions on windows on a certain face over a certain height.
-As well as protecting privacy, A may wish to maintain the existing character of the area, for example by means of a covenant restricting the use of the land to a "single dwellinghouse".
+As well as protecting privacy, A may wish to maintain what they see as the character of the area, for example by means of a covenant restricting the use of land B to a "single dwellinghouse".

 There are some other ways in which restrictive covenants can be imposed.
 For example when the Leasehold Reform Act 1967 was passed allowing house tenants with long leases to acquire the freehold, some schemes were established under s19 of the Act, where a single landlord had owned the freehold of all houses in an area, to continue the restrictions on development with a view to maintaining the character of an area.